aniekanekanem/Automatidata-project/README.md

 # descriptive-statistics-for-Automatidata
-This is a project which provides a business intelligence report for Cyclistic to study customer boarding activities across different locations
+This is a project which provides a descriptive statistical report for Cyclistic to study customer boarding activities across different locations